ron-brosh/mobile-flutter/README.md

 ```

 ### App Crash at Launch for iOS
-If iOS application crashes immediately after launch and without additional information, but works fine for Android, please make sure to the following lines have been added to your `podfile`:
+If iOS application crashes immediately after launch and without additional information, but works fine for Android, please make sure the following lines have been added to your `Podfile`:

 ```
 post_install do |installer|